RABBI FRED GUTTMAN

-Rabbi Fred Guttman has served as the rabbi of Temple Emanuel in Greensboro, North Carolina from 1995 to the present.
 From 1979 to 1991, Rabbi Guttman lived in Israel and served as the rabbi and principal of Alexander Muss High School in Israel.
+During that time, he served in a combat unit in the Israel Defense Forces.

-In addition to his Rabbinical Ordination from Hebrew Union College in 1979, he has a Masters Degree in Hebrew Literature from Hebrew Union College and a Masters of Education from the University of North Florida.
+In addition to his Rabbinical Ordination from Hebrew Union College in 1979, he has a Master’s Degree in Hebrew Literature from Hebrew Union College.
+He also earned a Master of Education with a specialization in Educational Leadership from the University of North Florida in 1994.
 His undergraduate education was at Vanderbilt University in Nashville.
 In 2004, he was awarded a Doctorate of Divinity from Hebrew Union College.

 He has been the chair of the Israel/Foreign Affairs subcommittee of the Commission of Social Action for Reform Judaism and has been instrumental in helping draft several significant Union for Reform Judaism resolutions, including resolutions on torture and human rights.

-Locally, he is a frequent contributor to the Greensboro News and Record.
+He is a regular contributor of opinion articles to the Greensboro News & Record and other publications.

 He loves music and plays both the guitar and keyboard.
-He is married to Nancy and has three children, Ilan, Maital and Yoav, of whom he is very proud.
+He is married to Nancy and has three children and four grandchildren of whom he is very proud.